Geomint/thecoffeeshop/README.md

 To test this feature I had to ensure that the above settings were correct in the settings.py file, and input a dummy message into the contact form making sure that the email is 'george.pyott@googlemail.com'.

 - <strong>Result</strong> 🏆:
-Using the dashboard that SendGrid provides, I could see that the email had been sent using their services, and within the inbox specified I could see the message sent from the contact form within The Coffee Shop.
+Using the dashboard that SendGrid provides, I could see that the email had been sent using their services, and within the inbox specified I could see the message sent from the contact form within The Coffee Shop ☕️.

 - <strong>Verdict</strong> ✅:
-Whilst this feature works in the scope of the project criteria, In the future if The Coffee Shop were deployed to a none Heroku domain, I would add the necessary records to the DNS so that any email could be used as a registered sender.
+Whilst this feature works in the scope of the project criteria, In the future if The Coffee Shop ☕️ were deployed to a none Heroku domain, I would add the necessary records to the DNS so that any email could be used as a registered sender.

 <strong>Product List Page</strong>
 - <strong>Plan</strong> 📝: